Buy extra kitchen utensils and cookware.

 Did you know…The world’s largest Christmas gift is the Statue of Liberty?
 The French gave it to the United States in 1886 to commemorate the alliance of France and the USA during the American Revolution.
 The statue in New York is 46.5 metres high and weighs 225 tons.
 We’d like to have seen someone wrap that.

-PLEASING PAGES TO PERUSE: Candles & Home Fragrance – CLICK HERE; Popular Carols & Collection – CLICK HERE; Christmas Fiction – CLICK HERE; Phasing in Christmas Decor – CLICK HERE; Hello From Ed Elf – CLICK HERE; Gifting Thoughts – CLICK HERE
+PLEASING PAGES TO PERUSE: Candles & Home Fragrance – CLICK HERE; Popular Carols & Collections – CLICK HERE; Christmas Fiction – CLICK HERE; Phasing in Christmas Decor – CLICK HERE; Hello From Ed Elf – CLICK HERE; Gifting Thoughts – CLICK HERE

 The Day in Detail:

 Mrs. C says: The festive season is often the busiest time for baking homemade goods.
 Having made your grocery lists on day one of the calendar, you may have realised you are short of certain kitchen utensils and cookware if you are to tackle some home-cooked treats.
 It can simply be that old thing: ‘I’ve been planning to buy new scales and a plastic spatula for ages but…’ – and life gets in the way.
 So why not make today the day to boost your kitchen collection?
 While surfing and buying, you might also turn your attention to a gift-wrapping solution.
 Do you have a box or bag yet for your gift-wrapping items (scissors, sticky tape, tags, ribbons and bows etc)?
 We’ve been suggesting this for a few years now, so if you haven’t already, consider investing in one.
 There are various plastic containers and bags made out of suitably strong material, custom-made for wrapping paper and accessories.
-You can even create one from a brown cardboard box, which you can cover in festive paper.
+You can even create one from a cardboard box, covered in festive paper.
 Having everything in one place when it comes to wrapping gifts will make life so much easier.
 Whatever your choice, you’ll have a mobile “wrapping room”.
 Chaotic wrapping – a thing of the past.

 Ed Elf: We actually have our very own gigantic wrapping room here.
 But I don’t like to boast.